 - Abstain from Glasscock School classes and any other social settings that will put others at risk of exposure.

 If you receive a positive result from your test after attending an in-person class or event, please contact the Glasscock School so that we can take necessary measures towards the safety of those who may have also been exposed.
 After receiving a negative test and completing a 5 day-quarantine free of symptoms and fever (without using fever-reducing medications), you may return to your regularly scheduled class.

 PHYSICAL DISTANCING: A physical distancing recommendation of six feet remains in practice on the Rice campus for all individuals, when possible.
 Classroom capacity at the Anderson-Clarke Center does not always allow for this distance and the Glasscock School cannot guarantee this for participants.

 Remember that some people without symptoms may be able to spread the virus.
 Keeping distance from others is especially important for people who are at a higher risk of getting very sick.

 SANITIZING: We encourage all individuals who come to the Anderson-Clarke Center to wash or sanitize their hands upon entering the building.
 Sanitizing stations are available throughout the facility.

 These measures are designed to minimize COVID-19 transmission risks and allow us to continue to maintain in-person instruction.
 Policies and recommendations may be modified as circumstances dictate and in accordance with CDC guidance and Rice policy.
 If you are not able to maintain your part in these measures or have extenuating circumstances that make in-person instruction a high-risk activity, we invite you to consider our wide variety of online opportunities.

 Thank you for your cooperation and consideration.
-We look forward to seeing you in person or online this spring.
+We look forward to seeing you soon, in person or online.